-Welcome to The Studium!The site is currently in early release as I build it and add content.
-A lot of the guides are unfinished at this stage and I'm currently focused on preparing the site for Dawntrail.
+Welcome to The Studium!The site is currently in early release as I continue to work on itand add content.
 Feel free to join the Discord to ask questions and contribute if you'd like! - Sonicrida

 The Cloud Experience